 The early stages of dementia

 In the early stages of dementia, a person’s symptoms will be noticeable and will affect their day-to-day life.
-Learn more about the early stages of dementia.
+There may be issues with memory, speed of thought, language or behaviour.

 In the early stages of dementia, a person’s symptoms will be noticeable and will affect their day-to-day life.
 However, someone in the early stages of dementia will be fairly independent and should be able to do most things with a little help, or perhaps a little differently.

 Everyone with dementia is different.
 The way dementia affects people in the early stages will depend on the type of dementia they have.
 Other factors like their personality, environment and the support they receive will also affect their experience of dementia.

 We explain the difference between normal ageing and dementia, including examples of each.

 Most types of dementia cause damage that affects specific parts of the brain to begin with.
 Different parts of our brains control different abilities, so this means that, in the early stages, the different types of dementia tend to have particular symptoms.